mistadikay/chai-bem/README.md

 ### `.not`

-`.not` is supported for all assertions excluding `bemjson`.
+`.not` is supported for all assertions.
 Examples:

 ```js
 expect('button_big').to.not.be.a.validBlock;